-The Dutch peace organization PAX is calling on the EU and to rethink its current policies toward Sudan.
+The Dutch peace organization PAX is calling on the EU to rethink its current policies toward Sudan.
 Strengthening the position of the regime in an attempt to reduce refugees will likely lead to more humanitarian crises, and yet more refugees.
 At the same time, new aid proposed for the region undermines the international isolation of indicted war criminal President Omar al-Bashir.

 'Sudan bombards their own people, they create refugees.
 They are the problem, not the solution,' says Nico Plooijer of PAX.